Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 Of these, *Vespa crabro*, *Vespa vulgaris*, and *Vespula germanica* all hibernate in places which humans regularly disturb.
 Wood piles, chimneys etc. A quick sampling of records strongly suggests a pattern of disturbance, with many correspondants writing such.

 ### *Bombus lapidarius*
 This taxon has been the subject of a previous project which looked at emergence.
 The project found that a great many people are misidentifying this taxon, which explains the large number of 'too-early' records.
+Many 'out of bounds' records in this sector are out by > 40 days compared to those in BWARS.
+Either BWARS data is highly insufficient, or the verifications of this taxon are incorrect.
+Examination of the BWARS records over multiple years provides a high degree of continuity.
+The timings provided by the BWARS data also match up to those expected by ecologists, whilst the timings provided by iRecord data cotradict expectations.

 ### *Bombus pratorum*/*pascuorum*
 Conversations with Mike Edwards suggests that the majority of these are the result of misidentification.